Back to top

 </activity>

-The following example will register an Activity for the ACTION_SEND Intent for the text/plain mime type.
+The following example registers an activity for the ACTION_SEND

 <activity